Ever get a negative comment that sticks with you?

 Is it a thoughtful opinion or someone shooting their mouth off?

-Is it accurate?
-Even if it’s uncomfortable, think about whether it is true….
+- Is it accurate?
+Even if it’s uncomfortable, think about whether it’s true….

 Know your audience

 Listen to your audience… they are supporting you by going to your shows and buying your music.
 Their opinion is more important than any critic’s opinion.